nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 4a.
 The amount to be decremented results in negative quantity

   * 4a1.
-Salsey displays an error message.
+Salesy displays an error message.

     Use case resumes at step 3.